 The amount paid will depend on the amount of money left behind by the deceased person that is available to be used towards the funeral costs.
-This can come in the form of any assets in the deceased's estate such as money, savings, other funds, insurance policies or money due from pensions or burial clubs.
+This can come in the form of any assets in the deceased's estate such as money, savings, other funds, insurance policies or money due from pensions, burial clubs or a pre-paid funeral plan or similar arrangement.
 Any such money from the deceased person, if available, will need to be used to pay for the funeral expenses.
+Assets are not taken into consideration, and no deductions will be made if the deceased person is aged 17 years old or under.